 We derive a majority of our revenue from online product revenue.
 We recognize revenue from the sale of apparel, fashion goods, cosmetics, home goods and lifestyle products, and other merchandise through our online platforms, including our internet website and cellular phone application.
 We recognize revenue at the point of time when the goods have been accepted by the customers.
 The customers have the options to pay for the goods in advance or over an agreed-upon installment period.
 The delivery day estimate was determined based on the average delivery days for sales made during the last month of the reporting period, derived from customer locations and delivery reports.
-A one-day change in the estimated good in-transit period would result in an increase or decrease of approximately RMB347.2 million, RMB409.8 million, and RMB492.8 million (US\$77.3 million) to our total net revenues in the years ended December 31, 2019, 2020, and 2021.
+A one-day change in the estimated goods in-transit period would result in an increase or decrease of approximately RMB409.8 million, RMB492.8 million, and RMB469.7 million (US\$68.1 million) to our total net revenues in the years ended December 31, 2020, 2021, and 2022.